ML-Modular-Team/ML_modular_synth/README.md

 The spectral product is calculated by multiplying H compressed versions of the spectrum.
-Let's call
+Let's call the discrete frequency of the DFT:

 <p align="center"><img src="Images/fk.png" width="100"></p>

-the discrete frequency of the DFT, we have
+We have the spectral product:

 <p align="center"><img src="Images/produit.png" width="200"></p>

 We calculate the DFT frequencies and amplitudes with the Fast Fourier Transform algorithm.